RKHS-SHAP: Shapley Values for Kernel Methods

-Explainable AI is an important field allowing humans to better understand and interpret black box machine learning models and Shapley values are one of key tools of explainable AI.
 In this work, we proposed a more accurate and more efficient algorithm to compute Shapley values for kernel methods, termed \textsc{RKHS-SHAP}.
 We proved that the corresponding local attributions are robust to local perturbations under mild assumptions, a desirable property for consistent model interpretation.
 Furthermore, we proposed the Shapley regulariser which allows learning while controlling specific feature contribution to the model.
-We suggested two applications of this regulariser and concluded our work with extensive experiments demonstrating different aspects of our contributions.
+We suggested two applications of this regulariser and concluded our work with synthetic experiments demonstrating specific aspects of our contributions.
 Extensive real-world data explanations are provided in Appendix~\ref{appendix: real-world} for empirical demonstration.

 While our methods currently only are applicable to functions arising from kernel methods, a fruitful direction would be to extend the applicability to more general models using the same paradigm.
-Scalability is an issue for \textsc{rkhs-osv} due to matrix inversion but could be alleviated using off the shelf large scale kernel approximation techniques.
-Finally, it would be interesting to extend our formulation to kernel-based hypothesis testing and for example, to interpret results from two-sample tests.
+It would also be interesting to extend our formulation to kernel-based hypothesis testing, and for example, to interpret results from two-sample tests.